 |Graduate Enrollment Deposit (one-time fee, applied to overall tuition)||$150|

 * Course materials not included.

 Financial Aid for Culver-Stockton's Online Programs can come from the Federal Student Aid program or monthly payments may be made through Tuition Management Services (TMS).

 To apply for Federal aid, please visit www.FAFSA.ed.gov for more information and an application.

 Tuition Management Services (TMS) allows you to pay for your tuition in monthly payments.
 TMS is an interest-free monthly payment plan available for an annual enrollment fee.
-For more information about this service or to apply for this service, please call (800) 722-4867 or visit www.afford.com.
+For more information or to apply for this service, please call (800) 722-4867 or visit www.afford.com.

 Employer Tuition Reimbursement Program

 Students who receive employer assistance must provide proof of employer’s intent to reimburse the student at the beginning of the undergraduate or graduate term.
 To demonstrate proof of intent, students must furnish copies of their employer’s reimbursement policy and a signed commitment from the entity’s human resources department on company letterhead.
 Mail or fax forms to the Financial Aid Office.